CMSC495-Team1/Team1_TripPlanner/README.md

 # Team1 Trip Planner

-This is the repository for the Trip Planner project by CMSC495 Team1.
+This is the repository for the Trip Planner project by CMSC 495 Team1.
 The project aims to create a user-friendly tool to plan trips, considering preferences such as destination, budget, and available activities.

 - Galia Adelshin (Project Manager)
 - Terence Boyce (Test Director)